 Types of Masks

 Cloth masks are one of the two most common types of masks you’ll see thanks to their low cost and simplicity.
 They’re simple enough that you can actually make them yourself if you’re handy with a sewing machine, but bear in mind that cloth masks (and obviously homemade ones) do not have any sort of official certification or rating for efficiency.
 If you only need a cheap and basic mask — for example, one you are only going to wear for relatively short periods of time when moving through public spaces — then a cloth mask might be enough.
 Choosing one with two layers of cloth instead of one is also a good idea; for more serious protection, however, you’ll want to consider an N95 or KN95 mask instead.
+Check out Well Before’s (formerly Honest PPE Supply) shop to find the right one for you.

 The second most common type of mask available right now are simple surgical masks.
 You need to be careful with these, though, as there are a ton of cheap ones being offered that are only single-ply (which will not do much to protect you and others from airborne droplets).
-Surgical masks are good for their low cost and the fact that they are disposable — you can buy them in bulk for handing out to multiple people, for instance — but you want to source them from a good FDA-registered entity such as N95 Mask Company or Honest PPE Supply.
+Surgical masks are good for their low cost and the fact that they are disposable — you can buy them in bulk for handing out to multiple people, for instance — but you want to source them from a good FDA-registered entity such as N95 Mask Company or Well Before.
 Surgical face masks from these companies are three-ply, meaning they use three layers of fine fabric instead of just one or two, which is our recommendation.

 Arguably the best combination of affordability and effectiveness are N95 face masks.
 These are lightweight, comfortable, breathable, and economical, and while they’re more expensive per unit than three-ply surgical masks, they actually bear an official N95 certification for filtration efficacy from the National Institute for Occupational Safety and Health (NIOSH).
 There are a few different types available, including standard N95-V1 face masks (similar in design to the KN95 masks), cup-style N95 masks (most commonly known variety), and the new Respokare N95 masks (the variety with FDA OUK classification).
 They all bear the N95 certification, which means that their filtration capabilities are pretty much identical, but the Respokare N95 face masks feature an additional anti-microbial treatment that neutralizes viruses within minutes of contact.